Cathepsin G

 Cathepsin G is a protein that in humans is encoded by the CTSG gene.
 It is one of the three serine proteases of the chymotrypsin family that are stored in the azurophil granules, and also a member of the peptidase S1 protein family.
 Cathepsin G plays an important role in eliminating intracellular pathogens and breaking down tissues at inflammatory sites, as well as in anti-inflammatory response.

 Structure

 Gene

 The CTSG gene is located at chromosome 14q11.2, consisting of 5 exons.
 Each residue of the catalytic triad is located on a separate exon.
 Five polymorphisms have been identified by scanning the entire coding region.
-Cathepsin G is one of those homologous protease that evolved from a common ancestor by gene duplication.
+Cathepsin G homologs evolved from a common ancestor via gene duplication.

 Protein

 Cathepsin G is a 255-amino-acid-residue protein including an 18-residue signal peptide, a two-residue activation peptide at the N-terminus and a carboxy terminal extension.
 The activity of cathepsin G depends on a catalytic triad composed of aspartate, histidine and serine residues which are widely separated in the primary sequence but close to each other at the active site of the enzyme in the tertiary structure.